tsotsos/googlelib-c/README.md

 Contribute
 ----------

-GoogleLib-c is written (and will continue) according with POSIX and C11 standards.
+GoogleLib-c is written (and will continue) according with POSIX and C11.
 Linux Coding style and Comments has been adapted.
 So if you decide to contribute please use them.